jpegleg/dwarven-toolbox/README.md

     halberdoff $enonce "$ciphertext" $kdfm
     shred -n 25 -u -z "$2".2a
 fi
 ```

-Again, dwarven-toolbox tools are not really meant for file processing, but rather small CLI arg data, but this example shows that processing files can be done.
+Tis example shows that processing files can be done even with the argument tools.
 Since we can hit a maximum length of CLI arguments, this could be further adjusted to chunk larger files so that they can be processed.
 Or instead, just rewritten
 in Rust, referencing the dwarven-toolbox, and then expanding the new impelementation to read and write files, etc. Rapid prototyping is another use for the dwarven-toolbox!